 stat_labels_peaks

-and adds labels and colors to the data without subsetting.
-To find local
+and adds labels and color definitions to the data without subsetting.

 mapped to the x